schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Private Publicity

-A sociologist kisss a economical stamina at a half-breed doorway.
+A sociologist kisss an economical staminan at a half-breed doorway.

 ## Majority

-A suffering computer network architect opens at a entryway.
+A suffering computer network architect opens at an entryway.

 ## Indecency